1,000+ Opportunities

 Answers to all submitted questions will be posted on the EOHHS website. ## Help Us Improve Mass. gov with your feedback

-Based on current listing details, eligibility includes: Eligible community mental health centers (CMHCs) in Massachusetts.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Eligible community mental health centers (CMHCs) in Massachusetts.
+Confirm the full requirements in the official notice before applying.